 Steel is widely used in every known industry starting from construction to manufacturing.
 The worldwide requirement for steel is growing every year.
 Steel is strong, inexpensive and so versatile that the modern world can not be thought of without Steel.
-Studies show that after cement, Steel is the second most mass-produced commodity in this world.
+Studies show that after cement, Steel is the second most mass-produced commodity in the world.
 Steel is environmentally friendly, recyclable, sustainable, and produced in various shapes and forms.
 In this article, we will learn about the process of steelmaking i.e “How is steel made”?

 What is Steel?

 Steel is a ferrous alloy material composed of iron and carbon (0.002 to 2.14%) as the primary elements.
 Many other elements like manganese, silicon, chromium, nickel, phosphorus, oxygen, molybdenum, boron, cobalt, etc can be present or added purposefully to get some required properties.
 They are used in infrastructure, ships, weapons, railways, buildings, tools, cars, machines, etc. Steel is available in two crystalline forms; body-centered cubic and face-centered cubic.
 Depending on the alloying constituents the density of steel ranges between 7,750 and 8,050 kg/m3.
-Steel is ductile, hard, durable, and possesses good strength, and can withstand shocks.
+Steel is ductile, hard, durable, possesses good strength, and can withstand shocks.

 How is Steel Made?
 Steel Manufacturing Process

 To produce steel first the iron ore is heated and melted in a furnace.
 The impurities are then removed from the molten iron.
 Carbon and other required alloying elements are added to make steel.
 Modern-day steelmaking is highly improved and specialized.
 There are two processes that are widely popular for modern-day steelmaking.
 They are: